pgte/banzai/README.md

 # Intro

 `Banzai` (short for BanzaiETL) is a document processing framework.
 It operates by defining pipelines.

+You define a pipeline, launch a worker or more, push a document and it goes through the pipeline, ending in an ended (or in a 'error') state.
+A pipeline is basically a state machine that allows you to execute multiple operations on a single file You can use it to enrich documents with stuff from the internet, convert images, replicate a database to another datastore, etc. In our case we use the pipelines to process emails, convert pdf attachments to images, resize images, process information we get from mechanical turk, etc.

+You can programmatically roll-back a given document to a given state and play it again.
+For instance, if your document yields an error and you find out the error is because of a bug in your code, or you simply want to try that document again, you roll it back to a previous state and play the document.

+## Architecture

+Each pipeline has a _Doc Store_.
+This is where the documents are saved into.
+The Doc Store can be a CouchDB database (if you use banzai-couchdb-store), or you can define your own if you define an object that has a `load` and a `save` functions (read below).

+Each pipeline can have a _State Store_.
+This is where the state for a document in a pipeline is stored.
+The State Store can be, again, a CouchDB database (if you use banzai-couchdb-store), or you can again define your own if you define an object that has a `load` and a `save` functions (read below).

+_Banzai Clients_ just get a handle on the pipeline and push document to it.

+_Banzai Workers_ are listening for work on a queue.
+They listen for state transitions they are interested in and process them.
+Then the document transitions state, is stored and another worker can take it from there.

+So, workers listen on a queue.
+Right now we have Redis queueing support by installing the banzai-redis package.

+## Install

+    npm install banzai

+If you want to work with a CouchDB State or Doc stores you need to:

+    npm install banzai-couchdb-store

+You should also install the [banzai-redis] package to support queueing.

+    npm install banzai-redis

+You should install Redis - it has to be a version that supports the [BRPOPLPUSH] command.

 We have a `PubSub` model where publishers (e.g. our api) place things in a priority queue that then gets consumed by a pipeline worker.
 A pipeline worker subscribes to the work queue and when it finds a task that needs to be done starts working on it.
-A pipeline is basically a state machine that allows you to execute multiple operations on a single file.
-You can use it to enrich documents with stuff from the internet, convert images, replicate a database to another datastore, etc. In our case we use the pipelines to process emails, convert pdf attachments to images, resize images, process information we get from mechanical turk, etc.

 # Terminology